Types of Degrees Physician Assistant Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of physician assistant majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Physician Assistant.
-About 1.7% of those with this major are international students.
+Physician Assistant appeals to people across the globe.
+About 1.9% of those with this major are international students.

 How Much Do Physician Assistant Majors Make?